A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 But eventually, the timeline cracked.

-And I had to admit—maybe my neck wasn’t broken.
+And I had to admit—maybe my neck wasn’t me.

 Maybe it was just holding on to truths I refused to carry consciously.